-The Employment Development Department (EDD) has recently begun freezing unemployment debit cards due to suspected fraud.
-Debit cards have been frozen for a variety of reasons including a number of claims at the same address.
-EDD has said they have frozen over 350,000 debit cards.
-They are currently unsure how much these cards equate to in total but some fake cards have been revealed amounting to up to $20,000.
+Debit cards were frozen for a variety of reasons including multiple claims at the same address.
+EDD admitted to having frozen over 350,000 debit cards but at the time were unsure of how much these cards equated to in total.
+That being said, some of the accounts in question were revealed to contain up to $20,000.

 EDD acted to freeze these cards in an attempt to take advantage of the opportunity to identify which of them were truly fraudulent.
 The ultimate goal was to recover fraudulent funds as quickly as possible, however, the resulting side effect put thousands of recipients in desperate need of a solution to their rightly owed unemployment funds.

 More recently, in early June, a federal judge has banned Bank of America from freezing unemployment debit cards based solely on an automated fraud filter.
 Additionally, the ruling requires EDD to do a significantly better job of providing support and increased responsiveness in assisting jobless Americans in accessing their funds.